Paracatu, Minas Gerais: Quilombola population

 Many quilombola (descendants of escaped slaves) communities live in and near Paracatu, often in poverty.

 Health and education

 In 2005 there were 29 health establishments, 19 of which were public and 10 of which were private.

 There was 1 hospital with 139 beds.
 The score on the Municipal Human Development Index was 0.760.
 This ranked Paracatu 207 out of 853 municipalities in the state, with Poços de Caldas in first place with 0.841 and Setubinha in last place with 0.568.

 Paracatu has 4 faculties with undergraduation and graduation courses: Faculdade Tecsoma, FINOM – Faculdade do Noroeste de Minas, Faculdade Unimontes, and Faculdade Atenas.

 Transportation

 The city is served by Pedro Rabelo de Souza Airport.

+Climate

+Paracatu has a tropical savanna climate (Köppen: Aw) with a hot rainy season and warm dry season.